UMBC-EEHPC/AIdeckTestbed/README.md

 ninja size_aideck disassemble_aideck aideck
 ```

-This will build the project to run on the AI deck itself.
+This will build the project to run on the AI-deck.

 ## License